mywonkim/StockMarketPrice/README.md

 3. Click one of the three buttons: Live Price, Price Prediction, or Price Trend
 4. Make sure you know this application has limits and does not guarantee any accuracy
 5. Use this application at your own risk

+## Future Improvements
+1. Improve price prediction algorithm
+2. Figure out a way to distribute this application so that those who do not have a python IDE can also use it.

 # ***ENJOY!***
 :chart_with_upwards_trend: :chart_with_downwards_trend: